cycle/docs/docs/en/integrations.md

 ### Laravel Framework

-For Laravel developers, the Laravel Cycle ORM Adapter offers a convenient way to integrate Cycle ORM into Laravel projects.
-This package is managed by the [WayOfDev organization](https://github.com/wayofdev) and aims to bridge the gap between Cycle ORM and Laravel's ecosystem, providing a cohesive and efficient database management experience.
+For Laravel developers seeking a DataMapper ORM solution, the Laravel Cycle ORM Adapter provides an essential bridge.
+Managed by the [WayOfDev Organization](https://github.com/wayofdev), this package seamlessly integrates Cycle ORM into Laravel projects.
+It addresses the framework's absence of a native DataMapper type ORM, offering a comprehensive and efficient database management experience that complements Laravel's ecosystem.

 - **GitHub Repository**: [wayofdev/laravel-cycle-orm-adapter](https://github.com/wayofdev/laravel-cycle-orm-adapter)
 - **Documentation**: [Setup and Configuration](https://laravel-cycle-orm-adapter.wayof.dev)